LibrariesHacked/librarieshacked.github.io/_posts/2016-07-18-https-grading.md

 ---
-category: security
-title: Encryption, library catalogues, and security testing
+title: "Encryption, library catalogues, and security testing"
-meta: how seriously are UK public libraries taking web security, and how can it be tested?
+categories:
+    - Security
+    - Library management systems
 ---

 You want to talk in confidence with someone while in public.
 To do this you need to: